The Complete Guide to…

 Neutral shoes are the beginner’s dream.
 They have stiff soles and will provide support to the growing muscles and ligaments.
 Climbers not used to having their toes crammed into a torture device and worse, standing on the device, will be nicely receptive to neutral shoes.

-What’s right for you?
+What’s Right for You?

-Whether you are a newbie looking at a comfortable pair of shoes to start out in, or a 5.15 climber that wants to do a 12-hour multi-pitch in approach shoes, neutral shoes can help.
+Whether you are a newbie looking at a comfortable pair of shoes to start out in, or a 5.15 climber who wants to do a 12-hour multi-pitch in approach shoes, neutral shoes can help.

 A healthy go-between, neutral shoes are not quite as comfortable as approach shoes.
 They help you climb technical face climbs, slight overhangs, and are versatile enough for slab and crack.
-They cost less than the top aggressive shoes, and are a part of every climber’s wardrobe.
+They cost less than the top aggressive shoes and are a part of every climber’s wardrobe.
 We hope you find your perfect flats!